 Uh yeah… any other recipe I find that calls for leftover shredded chicken better have a lot of potential because if not, that chicken will turn into a taco every time.

-Fast forward a couple of weeks… I had more shredded chicken in the fridge along with some salsa verde I made on a whim (see previous post about my impulse tomatillo purchase).
+Fast forward a couple of weeks… I had more shredded chicken in the fridge along with some salsa verde I made on a whim (see my previous Roasted Tomatillo-Chipotle Salsa post about my impulse tomatillo purchase).

 In the meantime I had also purchased a tortilla press on Amazon, which made smaller and thicker tortillas.
 You can see the difference by comparing the photo above (hand-rolled) with the photo below (pressed).
 I’m OK with either kind, although the smaller, thicker ones were harder to manage while frying.

 Anyway I made the same tacos again using salsa verde instead of taco seasoning.
 Another fantastic taco!
 There are so many variations you could do with this.
 And the best part is that it’s super fast and easy!

 And although I don’t really celebrate Cinco de Mayo, I just like any excuse to eat Mexican food.
 So if you do celebrate (for real), have a good one!

 - 3 1/2 - 4 cups cooked, shredded chicken (about half of a 4 lb roast chicken)

 - 20-24 corn tortillas